Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 ## Day 10 Stone Town

 ![Zanzibar](images/blog/zanzibar2.jpg)
-*The dispensary in Old town, it's a medical center*
+*^The dispensary in Old town, it's a medical center*

 Explore the maze of **Stone Town** by daylight: the Old Fort, the markets, and the sea promenade.
 I ate at *Forodhani Gardens*, where locals grill food every night, it's overrated.